AMI-tv: Programming

+AMI-tv primarily carries programming dealing with accessibility- and disability-related topics, including programs highlighting Canadians with disabilities.'
+Original series and specials commissioned by the network have included the documentary A Whole New Light, which focused on Canada's contributions to the research of vision loss, Milestones of Champions: The Journeys of Canada's Paralympians, focusing on the stories of notable Canadian athletes in the Paralympic Games, Level Playing Field (a disability sports newsmagazine hosted by Canadian Para ice hockey player Greg Westlake, the cooking show Four Senses, Employable Me, You Can't Ask That (a co-production with the CBC and the Australian Broadcasting Corporation), news comedy The Squeaky Wheel: Canada, Low Vision Moments, Get Hooked (a co-production with OutTV), and the stand-up comedy anthology All Access Comedy.
+Audio description is integrated into the programs' main dialogue and narration.

-At launch, AMI-tv carried a general entertainment lineup of programming including sitcoms, television dramas, films, talk shows, and documentaries.
-Although AMI-tv is primarily aimed at adults, formerly a limited amount of programming broadcast during morning hours was aimed at children, including such programs as Little Bear and Franklin.
-The majority of programming on AMI-tv were Canadian productions supplied in conjunction with other major Canadian broadcasters such as the CBC and Bell Media; a smaller portion of programming was sourced from foreign broadcasters and studios.
+Initially, AMI-tv carried a general entertainment format with acquired programming broadcast in its "open" format, supplied in conjunction with other major Canadian broadcasters such as the CBC and Bell Media; a smaller portion of programming was sourced from foreign broadcasters and studios.
 Under the channel's original license terms, no more than 33% of its programming could be supplied by a single broadcaster, and no more than 50% of its programming could contain audio descriptions produced by AMI.
 Until the launch of the dedicated channel AMI-télé, it also aired four hours a week of French-language programming in the same format.

-AMI-tv also produces and airs original programming dealing with accessibility- and disability-related topics, or highlighting Canadians with disabilities; these later became the bulk of AMI-tv's programming,' as the CRTC mandated beginning in September 2019 that specialty networks owned by vertically integrated companies must make all prime time entertainment programming available with described video.
-In these programs, audio description is integrated into the programs' main dialogue and narration.
+This mandate would later become redundant due to the increased amount of DV programming carried across Canadian broadcasters: in September 2019, the CRTC mandated that specialty networks owned by vertically integrated companies must make all prime time entertainment programming available with described video.

-Original series and specials commissioned by the network have included the documentary A Whole New Light, which focused on Canada's contributions to the research of vision loss, Milestones of Champions: The Journeys of Canada's Paralympians, focusing on the stories of notable Canadian athletes in the Paralympic Games, the cooking show Four Senses, documentary series Employable Me, You Can't Ask That (a co-production with the CBC and the Australian Broadcasting Corporation), news comedy The Squeaky Wheel: Canada, sitcom Low Vision Moments, docuseries Get Hooked (a co-production with OutTV), and the stand-up comedy anthology All Access Comedy.